google/net_http/README.md

 This project is currently hosted at tensorflow_serving/util/net_http.

-We are in the process of moving the library to this new repo as a standalone project.
+We are in the process of moving the library to this new repo as a standalone oss project.

 ## Project contacts